COVESA/ifex/README.md

 * **suffix** should try to mimic the normal suffix for the file format that is being generated.
 For example, if the templates aims to generate a HTML document, name the template with .html.
-If it is generating a programming language, use an appropriate suffix for the file, etc.
+If it is generating a programming language, use an appropriate suffix for the file, etc.  If there is no obvious type, we use ".tpl".

 Examples: